← Blog

 If you’ve walked to Hilbre and want more, the Wirral coastline has plenty to offer

-West Kirby is surrounded by some of the best walking country on the Wirral Peninsula.
-Whether you're waiting for the right tide to walk to Hilbre, or you've done the island walk and fancy something else, there's loads within easy reach.
+West Kirby is surrounded by some of the best walking country on the Wirral peninsula.
+Whether you’re waiting for the right tide to walk to Hilbre, or you’ve done the island walk and fancy something else, there’s loads within easy reach.
+All of these walks are accessible from West Kirby town centre, and most can be done in a couple of hours or less.

 The Wirral Way